-- (h) effectively implementing the risk management framework that is reinforced with an effective compliance function and subjected to an independent internal audit review; - ensuring that the Company has appropriate mechanisms in place for communicating risks across the organisation and for reporting risk developments to the Board and senior management; - ensuring that the executive remuneration is aligned with prudent risk-taking and appropriately adjusted for risks.
-The Board must actively oversee the institution's remuneration structure and its implementation, and must monitor and review the remuneration structure to ensure that it operates as intended; - (k) ensuring that the Board and senior management are aware of and understand the Company's operational and organisational structure and the risks it poses and be satisfied that it is not overly complex or opaque such that it hampers effective risk management by the Company; - (I) ensuring that the Board and senior management understand the purpose, structure and unique risks of operations when the Company operates through special-purpose structures.
-Appropriate measures must be undertaken to mitigate the risks identified.
+- (h) effectively implementing the risk management framework that is reinforced with an effective compliance function and subjected to an independent internal audit review; - ensuring that the Company has appropriate mechanisms in place for communicating risks across the organisation and for reporting risk developments to the Board and senior management; - (j) ensuring that the executive remuneration is aligned with prudent risk-taking and appropriately adjusted for risks.
+The Board must actively oversee the institution's remuneration structure and its implementation, and must monitor and review the remuneration structure to ensure that it operates as intended; - (k) ensuring that the Board and senior management are aware of and understand the Company's operational and organisational structure and the risks it poses and be satisfied that it is not overly complex or opaque such that it hampers effective risk management by the Company; - ensuring that the Board and senior management understand the purpose, structure and unique risks of operations when the Company operates through special-purpose structures.
+Appropriate measures must be undertaken to mitigate the risks identified; - (m) establishing and approving the technology risk appetite and risk tolerance; - (n) overseeing the adequacy of the Company's IT and cybersecurity strategic plans covering a period of no less than three years; - (o) overseeing the effective implementation of a sound and robust technology risk management framework and cyber resilience framework; and - (p) discussing cyber risks and related issues, including the strategic and reputational risks associated with a cyber-incident.